Reviews Archive

 Music

-Amiga 500, Amiga 1200 - The music to James Pond sets the atmosphere pretty well and is of pretty high quality, unfortunately the actual tunes used do tend to grate over extended periods of time.
-The two Amiga versions seem to have pretty much identical music.
+Amiga 500, Amiga 1200 - The music to James Pond sets the atmosphere pretty well and is of a fairly high quality, but unfortunately the actual tunes used do tend to grate over extended periods of time.

-SNES - Pretty impressive music quality, much more xylophone sounding.
-Personally I'd say the SNES music wins by a small margin, it sounds differently to the other versions and is a little less annoying over extended times in my opinion.
+Personally I'd say the SNES version's music wins by a small margin, it sounds differently to the other versions, and is a little less annoying over extended periods of time in my opinion.

 Atari ST - Music is alright, it is a little lower quality than all the other versions though.